Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-This halachic ruling contrasts sharply to the ministry's assertion that he is “irritating”, “maladjusted” and “completely insane.”
+This halachic ruling contrasts sharply with the Ministry’s assertion that he is “irritating”, “maladjusted” and “completely insane.”

 End the Silence for Srebrenica